T minus 15 seconds, guidance is internal

 Ed White, the first American to ‘space walk’, is a played most impressively by Jason Clarke, who comes across as a larger-than-life character.
 His fate underscores the point of this film, which is to show the general danger and difficulty inherent in experimental flight, including space flight, and to illustrate particularly how Neil Armstrong was affected by the inevitable tragedies encountered when participating in such projects.

 This still image from film shot at the time illustrates the gargantuan size of the Saturn V/Apollo moon rocket.
 The tiny white cone at upper right, beneath the long thin probe (the escape tower) is the roomy three-man command module.
-(You might make out its sonic shock wave, much smaller than that which envelops the middle of the rocket.)
+(You might make out its cone of cavitation condensation, much smaller than that which envelops the middle of the rocket.)
 The silver cylinder (the service module) connecting the command module to the tapered white stage (containing the lunar lander) was full of equipment and machinery and was accessible only from outside.

 The dialog between the space crewmen and Mission Control has the several second delay between message and reply—caused by the distance between the moon and the earth—edited out.
-Similarly, the frantic looking up of the navigation computer program documentation at Mission Control when the 1202 alarm sounds (and then the 1201 alarm) is compressed.
+Similarly, the frantic looking up of the navigation computer program documentation at Mission Control when the 1202 alarm sounds is compressed.

 If you see nothing else of this movie, I recommend at least watching it from chapter 16, which covers the moon landing.
 It is then 10 minutes to touch-down on the surface of the moon.
 Twenty-four minutes to the end of the film (excluding the end titles).
 I based the following instructions on the 2018 Universal Pictures DVD.

 The film is all about Neil Armstrong, which is fair enough.
-I am not sure this is really a criticism, but I feel it worth pointing out that, when Apollo 11 touched down, he and Buzz Aldrin touched down together.
+I am not sure this is really a criticism, but I feel it worth pointing out that, when the Eagle touched down on the moon, Neil Armstrong and Buzz Aldrin touched down together.
 One might judge who was ‘first’ in terms of physical contact with the material of the moon itself.
 I assume that would be whichever of them was first to remove their helmet when back inside the lunar module after venturing outside.
 (I read that moon dust smells like gunpowder.)
 Which of them that was, I do not know.
 Does it matter?
 Anyway, I guess One of the First Two Men would not be a catchy film title.

 I find many ‘people oriented’ scenes too close-cropped (zoomed in) for comfort.
 It imparts the feel of a film made for the small screen.
 Fortunately, many scenes, including those on the moon (filmed in some kind of gravel pit, apparently) are truly scenic.